-Maddie Di Muccio is a Municipal Town Councillor in Newmarket, Ontario.
-Since her term began, she has been outspoken regarding transparent and accountable government, appearing on the Michael Coren Show, Newstalk 1010, AM 640, and various print media, such as the National Post and the Toronto Star.
+Maddie Di Muccio is a former Municipal Town Councillor in Newmarket, Ontario.
+She has been outspoken regarding transparent and accountable government, appearing on the Michael Coren Show, Newstalk 1010, AM 640, and various print media, such as the National Post and the Toronto Star.
 Ms. Di Muccio has hosted local lectures on a series of "Empowering" groups of individuals and featuring prominent personalities, and she writes a bi-weekly column on York municipal issues in the Toronto Sun.
 Her priorities focus on children and youth issues and concerns.
 Ms. Di Muccio is the parent of three school-age boys.

 Mrs. Gucma-Deras gave up her full-time career in public relations to raise her two school-age daughters.
 After noticing her older daughter's success at her Montessori school, followed by a steep regression in public schools, Mrs. Gucma-Deras home-schooled her daughters for a time - with excellent results.
 When personal circumstances made it necessary for this family to give up home-schooling, her daughters were placed in a private school.
 Mrs. Gucma-Deras is involved with community theatre, and recently began teaching dramatic arts at her daughters' school.
 She is an avid reader and, if additional time became available, Mrs. Gucma-Deras would spend it taking long walks, going to the opera, ballet, and theatre, and taking part in ballroom dancing.

 Frank Gue, Director